 Optional Practical Training

-Optional Practical Training (OPT) is employment authorization designed to provide you with an opportunity to gain practical experience in your field of study; complementing your academic work.
+Optional practical training (OPT) is employment authorization designed to complement your academic work by providing you with an opportunity to gain practical experience in your field of study.
 While on OPT, you remain in F-1 status and need to comply with F-1 regulations.
-OPT is authorized by the United States Citizenship and Immigration Service (USCIS).
-The USCIS issues the employment authorization document, which is the official approval document of OPT.
+U.S. Citizenship and Immigration Service will issue your employment authorization document, which is the official approval document of OPT.